 GLOBAL ENGAGEMENT FELLOWS PROGRAM COORDINATORAmerican University of Central Asia (AUCA)

-Zarlasht Sarmast is a recent graduate of the American University of Central Asia, Department of International and Comparative Politics.
+Zarlasht Sarmast is a graduate of the American University of Central Asia, Department of International and Comparative Politics.
+She finished her first MA degree in the department of International Relations and Security at the OSCE academy in Bishkek.
 She has previously served as the Spokesperson for the International Committee of the Red Cross in Kabul, Communications specialist for GIZ in Central Asia.
-Zarlasht is currently working for OSUN as a Program Coordinator for the Global Engagement Fellows program.
-She is the Director and CEO of the project “Afghanistan Politics on the Verge of Transformation.”
-Zarlasht recently finished her first MA in the department of International Relations and Security at the OSCE academy in Bishkek and is currently doing her second Masters Degree in applied psychology at AUCA.
+Zarlasht is currently working for the Open Society University Network as a Program Coordinator for the Global Engagement Fellows program.
+She is the author of the photo storybook “A Journey from Kabul to Bishkek”.
+She is the Director and CEO of the project “Afghanistan Politics on the Verge of Transformation”.
+Zarlasht is currently pursuing her second Masters Degree in applied psychology at AUCA.

 Vũ Đức Huy